 COVID-19 and the Respiratory Therapist

-Here we take a look at the RTs fighting COVID-19 and the impact the pandemic has had on them.
-RTs have been on the front lines, caring for patients, preparing new RTs to join the fight and helping their friends and neighbors deal with the devastating impact this pandemic has had on all.
+Here we take a look at the RTs fighting COVID-19 and the impact the pandemic had on them in 2020.
+RTs were on the front lines, caring for patients, preparing new RTs to join the fight and helping their friends and neighbors deal with the devastating impact this pandemic has had on all.

 The outbreak was first identified in Wuhan, China, in December 2019.
 The World Health Organization (WHO) declared the outbreak a Public Health Emergency of International Concern on January 30, 2020, and a pandemic on March 11, 2020.

 Little did anyone at the time understand at its onset the effect it would have globally.
 What followed was a series of shortages in the health care arena including: personal protective equipment (PPE), shortages and threats of shortages of hospital beds, ICU beds, ventilators, and respiratory therapists.

 In the United States and throughout the world, stay at home and shelter in place orders led to a shutdown of the economy and life as usual.
 Universities, businesses (other than those deemed essential), and a vast array of stores and service providers were forced to either close or conduct business in a virtual world.

 Wearing masks and social distancing became the norm.
 Shortages of other goods occurred either due to hoarding, increased demand, or disruptions to the supply chain.
 These included shortages of meat, toilet paper, hand sanitizer, and surgical masks.